MousaviLaleh/stock-analysis/README.md

     - first For loop : to loop through the tickers and initialize the tickerVolumes to zero.
     - inner For loop + conditional : to loop over all the rows in the spreadsheet, and calculate the total volume, startinPrice and endingPrice for each ticker <br/>
   ![forloops_01.png](/resources/forloops_01.png) <br/>
 multiple conditions check if the current row is the first row with the selected ticker.
-If it is, then assign the current price to tickerStartingPrices variable. similarly, for the tickerEndingPrices variable.
+If it is, then assign the current price to tickerStartingPrices variable.
+Similarly, for the tickerEndingPrices variable.

 - third For loop ( For i = 0 To 11 ) : to loop through four arrays to output the Ticker name, Total Daily Volume, and Return <br/>